dscroft/dscroft.github.io/index.md

 # LiaScript teaching materials

+This page contains links to examples of LiaScript teaching materials created by me.
+Anyone is welcome to make use of these materials but they are predominantly presented here as a demonstration of LiaScript capabilities and I make no promise that they will be remain stable or unchanged in future.

 ## CAN hacking

 Demonstration of the security issues with traditional Controller Area Network (CAN) bus systems, and unencrypted bus based systems in general for automotive and industrial control systems.